Same-sex marriage in Connecticut: Native American nations

-wuhsintamuwôk (/xpq/), are also recognized on the reservation.
+The Indian Civil Rights Act primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
+While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
+Consequently, many tribes have enacted their own marriage and family laws.
+As a result, the 2008 state ruling in Kerrigan and the subsequent U.S. Supreme Court's ruling in Obergefell v.
+Hodges did not automatically apply to tribal jurisdictions.
+Same-sex marriage has been legal on the reservation of the Mashantucket Pequot Tribe since April 29, 2010.
+The Tribal Code states that "two persons may be joined in marriage" provided the parties are of marriageable age and meet all the legal requirements to marry.
+Marriages entered into outside the tribe's jurisdiction are valid if they are valid in the jurisdiction where they were entered into.
+The tribe also recognizes customary marriages performed according to Indigenous traditions.
+Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
+Pequot marriages (wuhsintamuwôk) incorporate spiritual practices such as smudging, traditional clothing, feasting, and dancing.
+Marriages were exogamous and mostly monogamous, though chiefs (sôcum) occasionally practiced polygyny.

 While there are no records of same-sex marriages as understood from a Western perspective being performed in Native American cultures, there is evidence for identities and behaviours that may be placed on the LGBT spectrum.
 Many of these cultures recognized two-spirit individuals who were born male but wore women's clothing and performed everyday household work and artistic handiwork which were regarded as belonging to the feminine sphere.
 This two-spirit status allowed for marriages between two biological males to be performed in some of these tribes.
 In the Mohegan-Pequot language, two-spirit individuals are known as nis mucuhcôqak (/xpq/).

 Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 7,386 same-sex couples were living in Connecticut.
 By 2005, this had increased to 10,174 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state, and constituted 1.1% of coupled households and 0.6% of all households in the state.
 Most couples lived in Hartford, Fairfield and New Haven counties, but the counties with the highest percentage of same-sex couples were Litchfield (0.60% of all county households) and Hartford (0.59%).
 Same-sex partners in Connecticut were on average younger than opposite-sex partners, and more likely to be employed.
 In addition, the median household income of same-sex couples was higher than different-sex couples, but same-sex couples were far less likely to own a home than opposite-sex partners.
 19% of same-sex couples in Connecticut were raising children under the age of 18, with an estimated 3,140 children living in households headed by same-sex couples in 2005.

-From 2009 to 2021, 13,766 same-sex marriages were performed in the state of Connecticut: 543 in 2008, 2,706 in 2009, 1,791 in 2010, 1,262 in 2011, 668 in 2012, 1,356 in 2013, 1,057 in 2014, 689 in 2015, 704 in 2016, 672 in 2017, 639 in 2018, 617 in 2019, 549 in 2020, and 513 in 2021.
-The Connecticut Department of Public Health has collected data on the county of occurrence of same-sex marriages since 2016: